Mario Negri Institute for Pharmacological Research IRCCS

 The Mario Negri Institute’s laboratories have been situated in the Kilometro Rosso Science and Technology Park since July 2010, and the building takes its name from Anna Maria Astori, whose generous bequest made the construction of the building possible.

 The research carried out at the Centro Anna Maria Astori involves the fields of renal diseases and diabetes, transplant immunology, clinical pharmacology, molecular and regenerative medicine, bioengineering, and some aspects of oncology and rare diseases.

-In addition to conducting research, the centre organizes study and training courses for young graduates, such as PhD programmes, as well as regional specialization courses.
+In addition to conducting research, the center organizes study and training courses for young graduates, such as Ph.D. programs, as well as regional specialization courses.

 The Mario Negri Institute for Pharmacological Research is a private non-profit foundation that operates in the biomedical research field.
 Its aim is to contribute to safeguarding human health and life.
 Founded in 1961, the institute currently employs around 750 people in three locations: Milan, Bergamo, and Ranica (BG).
 The institute does not patent any of its discoveries and has always maintained its independence – from industry, the Italian state, and academia – aligning itself instead with patients.

 The institute’s areas of research include cardiovascular diseases, oncology, neuroscience, and mental health, renal diseases, rare diseases, pain management, pediatric diseases, transplant rejection, drug abuse, and environmental pollution.